gruntwork-io/docs/docs/2.0/docs/library/architecture/opentofu-terraform-compatibility.md

 # Compatibility with OpenTofu and Terraform

-All code in Gruntwork IaC Library is compatible with:
+All code in the Gruntwork IaC Library is compatible with:

 - All versions of [OpenTofu](https://opentofu.org/)
-- HashiCorp Terraform versions v1.5.7 and below
+- HashiCorp Terraform versions up to and including v1.5.7.

-## Why the split?
+## Reason for the Split

-See our blog post [The Future of Terraform Must Be Open](https://blog.gruntwork.io/the-future-of-terraform-must-be-open-ab0b9ba65bca) for details.
+For additional context, refer to the blog post [The Future of Terraform Must Be Open](https://blog.gruntwork.io/the-future-of-terraform-must-be-open-ab0b9ba65bca).

-## What's special about HashiCorp Terraform v1.5.7?
+## What is notable about HashiCorp Terraform v1.5.7?

-This is the last version of HashiCorp Terraform that is licensed under the MPLv2 open source license.
-Any version of Terraform at or below v1.5.7 remains licensed under the MPLv2 license and will continue to work as it always has.
+Version 1.5.7 is the final release of HashiCorp Terraform, licensed under the MPLv2 open-source license.
+Versions up to and including v1.5.7 remain MPLv2 licensed and continue functioning as expected.

 ## What if I want to use a version of Terraform above v1.5.7?

-Going forward, we recommend that all Gruntwork customers adopt [OpenTofu](https://opentofu.org/) as a "drop-in" replacement for HashiCorp Terraform.
-We will be developing against OpenTofu releases, testing for compatibility with OpenTofu, and offering full support for any issues you experience with our modules and OpenTofu.
+Gruntwork advises all customers to adopt [OpenTofu](https://opentofu.org/) as a "drop-in" replacement for HashiCorp Terraform.
+Future development will prioritize OpenTofu releases.
+Gruntwork will ensure compatibility and provide full support for issues encountered with its modules and OpenTofu.

-## As a user of Gruntwork IaC Library, do I need to change anything?
+## As a user of the Gruntwork IaC Library, do I need to make changes?

-No. You can continue using any version of HashiCorp Terraform up to and including v1.5.7.
+No immediate changes are necessary.
+You can continue using any version of HashiCorp Terraform up to and including v1.5.7.

-When you wish to upgrade your Terraform binary, you should replace HashiCorp Terraform with [OpenTofu](https://opentofu.org/).
+When ready to upgrade your Terraform binary, replace HashiCorp Terraform with [OpenTofu](https://opentofu.org/).